-But first, let me tell you about a flight I took last week when I went to visit our new office of app developers in Edinburgh.
+But first, let me tell you about a flight I took last week.

 After arriving at the airport, I smugly strolled past the crowds of people struggling to tell the difference between the Os and the 0s in the booking confirmation codes.
 Unlike them, I’d already downloaded the airline’s app and checked-in.
 But the immense feeling of satisfaction quickly waned as I got to the turnstiles and was prompted for my boarding pass QR code.

 Upon launching the app, I was met with a splash screen thanking me by name for downloading the app.
 I quickly closed the full-screen onboarding guide that followed trying to help me ‘make the most’ out of the app (the same guide I skipped when I checked in).
 At this point, I was becoming increasingly aware of the growing queue behind me.

 Ignoring the home screen filled with irrelevant personalised holiday discounts and travel tips, I quickly scanned the navigation menu and chose the My Trips icon.
 Here, I was greeted with my very own flight overview.
 But the ticking ‘countdown to departure’ only acted as a real-time reminder of just how long it was taking to get to my boarding pass.
 At least I was close, right?
 Wishful thinking.

 I scrolled past all the information (that I already knew) to find a multimedia ‘journey’ of what would presumably happen if I could ever find my pass and get through the turnstile.
 There was a slideshow with photos of fellow flyers looking weirdly happy as they received security pat-downs.
 This was followed by a looping video of people settling into seats with quite frankly a fantastical amount of legroom.